Caught Driving with a Suspended License?

 Contact a Lawyer Who Can Protect Your Future

-Our New York criminal defense attorneys have handled thousands of cases involving motorists who were arrested for driving with a suspended licence.
-Driving with a suspended license in violation of N.Y.
-V.T.L.
+Our New York criminal defense attorneys have handled thousands of cases involving motorists who were arrested for driving with a suspended license.
+Driving with a suspended license in violation of New York Vehicle and Traffic Law (V.T.L.)
 511, is an unclassified misdemeanor.
-Our Westchester criminal defense lawyers nad New York City criminal defense attorneys who represent people charged with Aggravated Unlicensed Operation of a Motor Vehicle know that people who are not criminals are often ticketed and even arrested for this charge.
+Our Westchester criminal defense lawyers and New York City criminal defense attorneys who represent people charged with Aggravated Unlicensed Operation of a Motor Vehicle know that people who are not criminals are often ticketed and even arrested for this charge.
 Often people do not realize they have an unpaid ticket which is suspending their license, until they are being arrested.
 There are numerous degrees of driving with suspended license, so you need a suspended license lawyer who is familiar with laws in New York City, NY, Manhattan, and White Plains.